-Ahead of every auction I am asked, ‘Which brand offers the best value these days?’
-My answer: Vacheron Constantin.
+Ahead of every auction the department is asked, ‘Which brand offers the best value these days?’
+Our answer: Vacheron Constantin.
 Whether vintage or modern, Vacheron Constantin represents an excellent investment in terms of complications, design, workmanship and heritage.
 For these reasons and more, collectors love the house of Vacheron Constantin, and competition at auctions for the finest examples that surface each season is intense.

 Vacheron Constantin has a rich and record-breaking heritage in making complicated watches.
 As early as 15 years after the company’s founding in 1755, Vacheron was producing complicated timepieces.
 By the beginning of the 20th century, the company was recognised as one of the most important complicated watchmakers around, attracting the attention and business of the world’s most important collectors, including King Fuad I and his son King Farouk of Egypt.
 In 1918 James Ward Packard of Packard automobiles commissioned one of the most complicated watches of the era, a watch (below) that Christie’s was honoured to sell in 2011 for $1.7 million.